IV1201-Group-2/docs/architecture.md

 * **Decision:** Python 3.9
 	* **Time:** 2024-01-26
-	* **Reasoning:** Python 3.9 is the latest version of Python and has the best performance and security.
+	* **Reasoning:** Python 3.9 is a good fit for the microservices we're building.
+It's a stable version of Python and has good support for the libraries we're using.
 	* **Who decided:** Azmeer